oodavid/oodavid.com/content/article/angularjs-meta-tags-management.md

 });
 ```

-Typically you would set your default tags on run, and update meta-data during routing changes.
-You could handle routing changes with a `$transition` lifecycle hook, or within a route Controller.
+Typically you would set your default tags during `run`, and set your state tags at an appropriate point in your app lifecycle for this; routing is a great starting point.

+You can handle routing changes with a `$transition` lifecycle hook, or within a route Controller.

 ```js
 appRun.$inject = ['MetaTagsService'];